Hot Swap Fan with Impeller Auto-Stop Feature

 Included in the Prior Art Database: 2004-Aug-20

 Cooling of central processing units, chipsets, and other heat-generating devices has created a large challenge as we try to design densely packaged servers and workstations.
 Fans are used to push air over hot components and extract the heat from the systems.
 Due to the dense packaging of the systems, fans are often unable to provide nearly the maximum airflow that they are capable of since they are fighting so many impedences.
 Every time air flows through tight spaces (ie. between heatsink fins, memory DIMMs, etc) the airflow experiences a pressure drop.
+One significant source of pressure drops are the fan finger guards used to prevent customers and service technicians from cutting their fingers on spinning impellers.
+These finger guards are often needed on the sides of fans that are not even readily accessible while they are operating.
+Finger guards are required on these "burried" faces of fans since it is possible that fingers could interfere with the impellers of these hot-swappable fans as the fans are being removed from their power connectors but before the impellers have stopped spinning.
+Mechanisms for guarding fingers from the impellers of simple DC axial fans are heavily perforated plastic or sheetmetal panels or wire grills.
+If we could stop the fan impeller and elimate the need for a finger guard, then we could rid of this needless pressure drop.

 Hot Swap Fan with Impeller Auto -Stop Feature